composer/composer/doc/03-cli.md

 * **--optimize (-o):** Convert PSR-0 autoloading to classmap to get a faster autoloader.
 This is recommended especially for production, but can take a bit of time to run so it is currently not done by default.

+## run-script

+To run [scripts](articles/scripts.md) manually you can use this command, just give it the script name and optionally --no-dev to disable the dev mode.

 ## diagnose